 New Moon Sabbaths?

-Another concern is that there is no clear direction to keep New Moons specifically as a Biblical Festival Day or as a Sabbath Day and they are not listed in Leviticus 23.
-We have seen, though, the keeping of a New Moon Day supported throughout the Bible.
-It is true that New Moon days are not listed as a Sabbath or Holy Day in Leviticus 23 (nor should they be treated as such), but just because they are not ordained as a Sabbath day does not mean we should not be keeping them as instructed - they still exist in the Bible and in the Torah!
-The gathering together for a meal did serve a purpose outside of temple worship and is also supported in the Jewish traditions of Rosh Chodesh.
+Another concern is that there is no clear direction to keep New Moons specifically as a Biblical Festival Day or as a Sabbath Day, nor are they listed in Leviticus 23.
+We have seen, though, the keeping of a New Moon Day supported in the Bible, including David himself.
+It is true that New Moon days are not listed as a Sabbath or High Holy Day as those listed in Leviticus 23, but just because they are not ordained as such does not mean we should then avoid them entirely.
+They do serve a purpose, much like the Preparation Day for the weekly Sabbath.
+The gathering together for a meal allowed God’s people to be gathered in one accord to determine, and then communicate, the arrival of the renewed moon.

 Some organizations turn to modern writings.
 For example, many Church of God groups will refer to the teachings of Herbert W. Armstrong.
 We read some of his material earlier that showed Mr. Armstrong accepted the Hebrew Calendar in his Good News article written in 1940.
 You find that many Festival-keeping organizations use Armstrong's viewpoint to establish doctrine (rather than scripture).
 Although Mr. Armstrong, I believe, was a strong follower of Yehovah's ways and established a solid foundation for the current-era Churches of God, he was still just a man capable of errors just as much as anyone.
 There is even historical evidence seen of his errors regarding the annual Festivals when the Worldwide Church of God rectified Pentecost from a Monday observance to Sunday in 1974.
 Before keeping Mondays, Mr. Armstrong personally observed Pentecost on the fixed day of Sivan 6 (the third month of the Hebrew calendar).
 Obviously when Armstrong recognized his errors he made a change, but there is no reason to believe that he was perfect in his doctrinal beliefs before his death (and neither should any of us).
 In the end, we all need to be able to defend our faith before the judgment throne as judgment begins with the House of Elohim (I Peter 4:17).
 If you place your faith in the opinions of men, you may find yourself in serious trouble when that day comes for you.